benjaminbaker-dev/mitmhub/README.md

 FRONTEND:
-* implement logic to actually get data
-* add indicator to whether mitm is running or not
+* add indicator to whether mitm is running or not: change color
-* editor window for configuration
+* display and remove rules

 BACKEND
 * install script